surecam-01/surecam-api-test/README.md

                 DELETE   /api/v1/todos(.:format)        api/v1/todos#destroy {:format=>:json}
 ```

-## POSTMAN HELPER
+## POSTMAN COLLECTION

-This collection includes a [Postman collection](https://github.com/surecam-01/surecam-api-test/blob/main/public/SURECAM.postman_collection.json) of requests so that one can interact readily with the rails api functionality.
+This repository includes a [Postman Collection](https://github.com/surecam-01/surecam-api-test/blob/main/public/SURECAM.postman_collection.json) (v2.1.0) with requests that can be imported so that one can interact readily with the rails api functionality.